 The last painting here is by Herbert Draper (1863-1920), showing the departure of Jason and Medea, and the gruesome fate of Medea's brother Apsyrtus, whom she had brought along as hostage.
 Seeing that her father's fleet would catch up to the Argo, she ruthlessly ordered that her brother be butchered and the pieces tossed overboard, in order to delay the pursuing ships.
 Although Draper has not shown the gory details, we see the boy pleading with Medea, while Jason stands behind her holding up the Fleece.

 After a long, roundabout voyage home, the Argo finally reached Iolcus, but Jason soon discovered that Pelias had had all of Jason's family slaughtered.
-Thus they resorted to trickery to gain revenge; Medea was dressed as a priestess of Artemis from a distant land, who told Pelias that the goddess had sent her to offer him a magical spell of rejuvenation.
+Thus they resorted to trickery to gain revenge.
+Medea dressed as a priestess of Artemis from a distant land, and told Pelias that the goddess had sent her to offer him a magical spell of rejuvenation.

 The first two images here show Medea demonstrating her spell for Pelias, one a black-figure vase, and the other a red-figure.
 Both show her in the act of putting an aged ram into a boiling cauldron, after which she produced a baby lamb (which had been hidden beforehand), convincing him that this was the ram made young again.
 But there was no spell, and when Medea instructed the daughters of Pelias how to perform the 'spell', the result was only their father's death.